 That was very uncomfortable for me.
 We’ve got to change something.

-From that level of discomfort, Christie ended up writing a book called The Six-Step Diet.
+From that level of discomfort, Christy ended up writing a book called The Six-Step Diet.

 We created this health plan.